Suspense Comics #3

 convention information, ...

 I thought about it for a few days, and decided to check with Heritage about my comic.
 At lunch time, in my office cubicle, I replied to their email and told them I had a Suspense Comics #3, asked whether they were interested, and supplied my contact information.
-I hit Send, picked up my sandwich, and my phone rang.
+I hit Send and picked up my sandwich, but before I could take a bite my phone rang.
 It was Fred McSurley, Assistant Director of Acquisitions at Heritage, and the conversation went something like this:

 FM: (skeptically): You've got a Suspense Comics #3.